WDI-SEA/react-development-course-materials/06-Applied Practice/01-exploring-documentation-lecture.md

 **Talking Point**:

 - Click "Tutorial" at the top.
 This is a tutorial to walk you through learning React.
-It's the tic-tac-toe game that you'll do later in this unit.
+It's the tic-tac-toe game that you'll work through later in this unit.

 **Teaching Tips:**

 - Direct students to open the React home page.

-- If that last exercise was a little confusing, it might be worth pausing this lesson to run through the tutorial and reinforce what we've learned so far.
+- If that last exercise was a little confusing, it might be worth pausing this lesson to run through the tutorial and reinforce what students have learned so far.

 </aside>